opulo-inc/ohai/docs/feeder8/assembly/index.md

 ## Motherboard Assembly

 * Pull on the `peel-worm-gear` and ensure it's properly glued onto the peel motor shaft.
+Twist the worm gear to make sure it spins the motor easily.

 	![](img/pullonworm.webp)

+	!!!
+Danger "Twist the Worm Gear"
+		Do NOT continue with assembly if it does not spin easily and freely.
+This is a critical failure that can result in the feeder not working as intended.
+When in doubt, put it in MRB.

 * Plug the `peel-motor-asm` and `drive-motor` to their respective pins.